String quartet: In the 20th century

 In the modern era, the string quartet played a key role in the development of Schoenberg (who added a soprano in his String Quartet No. 2), Bartók, and Shostakovich especially.
 After the Second World War, some composers, such as Messiaen questioned the relevance of the string quartet and avoided writing them.
 However, from the 1960s onwards, many composers have shown a renewed interest in the genre.

 During his tenure as Master of the Queen's Music, Peter Maxwell Davies produced a set of ten entitled the Naxos Quartets (to a commission from Naxos Records) from 2001 to 2007.
 Margaret Jones Wiles composed over 50 string quartets.
 David Matthews has written eleven, and Robin Holloway both five quartets and six "quartettini".
-Over nearly five decades, Elliott Carter wrote a total of five string quartets; he won Pulitzer Prizes for two of them: No. 2 and No. 3.
+Over nearly five decades, Elliott Carter wrote a total of five string quartets, winning Pulitzer Prizes for two of them, No. 2 and No. 3.
+Three important string quartets were written by Helmut Lachenmann.
+The late 20th century also saw the string quartet expand in various ways: Morton Feldman's vast Second String Quartet is one of the longest ever written, and Karlheinz Stockhausen's Helikopter-Streichquartett is to be performed by the four musicians in four helicopters.